-At Vayner Family Dentistry, our main priority is to keep your teeth healthy so that your smile lasts a lifetime.
+At Jack Vayner DDS, our main priority is to keep your teeth healthy so that your smile lasts a lifetime.
 One of the major obstacles to a lifetime of healthy smiles is gum disease.
 Although very common, gum disease can be more than just a nuisance.
 If left untreated, it can lead to irreversible problems like lost teeth.
 Don’t let your gum disease progress!
 Look for these common signs and symptoms to prevent further damage.

 If you notice blood in the sink or on your dental floss, you may have gum disease.
 Although bloody gums can also occur because of hormonal changes, it’s best to let us know about this symptom so we can help you treat it.
 If you are bleeding when you floss or brush, don’t let this stop you from daily dental care.
 In fact, it’s a sign that you need to do more to take care of your teeth, not less.

 If you notice that your gums appear red or irritated, this is a sign of gum disease.
 If you notice they are starting to pull away from your teeth, making your teeth seem larger, this is a symptom of gum disease.
 If your gum tissue seems thicker or harder than usual, let us know.
 All these changes are warnings that your gums need attention.